Vigilamos/dociql/README.md

     ...

 info: # same format as for OpenAPI Specification
+    navTitle: Short title # if present, shown in the nav bar
     title: Your API Title
     description: Markdown enabled description of your api.
     ...